Marsch's Black Knight routine - Graham Smyth's Verdict on Leeds' Man City pain

-A season that continues to kick the Whites in the teeth at every turn did yet more damage even before kick-off against Premier League leaders Manchester City, with Burnley managing to do what they hadn't previously in the top flight and coming from behind to win, leapfrogging Leeds in the process.
+A season that continues to kick the Whites in the teeth at every turn did yet more damage even before kick-off against Premier League leaders Manchester City, with Burnley managing to do what they hadn't previously in the top flight and coming from behind to win away from home, leapfrogging Leeds in the process.

 The sight of Liam Cooper going down the tunnel with a physio in close attendance, his afternoon over before it began, dialled up the anguish for the side now in 17th place.
 Cooper is the club captain, their best performer over the past two games and one of Jesse Marsch's seven-man senior leadership council.
 He joined two of his fellow leaders, Patrick Bamford and Adam Forshaw, in missing the clash with title-chasing City.
 Bamford may yet feature this season, while Forshaw is out until the summer thanks to a fractured kneecap.
 So too are Tyler Roberts and Crysencio Summerville - the hits just keep coming.